Emma Lung: Career

 Lung's first credits include roles in the TV movie Superfire, the feature film Garage Days, and an appearance in the music video for the Shihad song "Comfort Me", all in 2002.
 In 2003, Lung played Carmelita in the TV film Temptation; she reprised the role in the short-lived spin-off drama series The Cooks which debuted on Network Ten the following year.

 Lung received her breakthrough role in the film Peaches starring alongside Jacqueline McKenzie and Hugo Weaving.
 She starred in the movie 48 Shades alongside Victoria Thaine and Richard Wilson.
 Further starring roles include Dee McLachlan's film The Jammed in 2007, Christopher Smith's Triangle in 2009 and the 2012 psychological thriller Crave alongside Josh Lawson, Edward Furlong, and Ron Perlman; the film was directed by Charles de Lauzirika.
 She played Lola, the scheming wife of second son Marou Montebello in ABC TV's 2012 series The Straits.
 Lung played teacher Colette Riger in the television show Wonderland, which aired on Channel 10 from 2013 to 2015.
 In 2022 Lung began a recurring role on the Stan streaming series Wolf Like Me.
 On 8 August, Lung was announced as a returning part of the Strife cast.

 Personal life

 Lung married Henry Zalapa in 2013.
 Their first child, son Marlowe James Zalapa was born on 5 April 2015.
-Their second child, daughter Ophelia Sage Zalapa was born in December 2020.
+Their second child, daughter Ophelia Sage Zalapa was born on 14th December 2020.